ivan-hc/AppMan/README.md

 The [AppMan's installer](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) includes [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) (needed to update AppImages), [pkg2appimage](https://github.com/AppImage/pkg2appimage) (to compile *.yml recipes) and [appimagetool](https://github.com/AppImage/AppImageKit) (to convert a *.AppDir folder to AppImage).
 Nothing else.
 Other tools are already pre-installed on your system (wget, mv, mkdir...).

-# Installation methods
+# Installation

-### Slow installation (recommended)

-1) Copy/paste this command:
+Copy/paste this command:

  `wget https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL && chmod a+x ./INSTALL && sudo ./INSTALL`

- this will download and run the [INSTALL](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) script that will create a directory /opt/bin where "appman" will be downloaded together with "appimagetool", "appimageupdate" and "pkg2appimage", for the latter three symlinks will also be created in /usr/bin.
-Alternatively (and only if yours is a Debian based system) it is also possible to install the [deb package](https://github.com/ivan-hc/AppMan/releases/latest).
+ this command will download and run the [INSTALL](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) script that:
+ - creates a directory /opt/bin where "appman" will be downloaded together with "appimagetool", "appimageupdate" and "pkg2appimage";

-2) Add this line at the end of your /home/$USER/.bashrc :
+ - creates symlinks in /usr/bin for "appimagetool", "appimageupdate" and "pkg2appimage";

-`export PATH=$PATH:/opt/bin`
+ - adds the line `export PATH=$PATH:/opt/bin` to your ~/.bashrc;

-3) Change privileges on /opt/bin to use AppMan as normal user:
+ - changes privileges on /opt/bin to use AppMan as normal user.

-`sudo chown -R $USER /opt/bin/`

-### Quick installation
-Copy paste this command:

-`wget https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL && chmod a+x ./INSTALL && sudo ./INSTALL && echo "export PATH=$PATH:/opt/bin" >> /home/$USER/.bashrc && sudo chown -R $USER /opt/bin/`

-this will add a long line to the ~/.bashrc.
-It is recommended that you log out to make it work.

-# AppMan usage - Commands
+# Commands

 `appman [option]`  or `appman [option] [argument]`